netdata/netdata/packaging/installer/methods/kubernetes.md

     difference](https://kubernetes.io/docs/tasks/tools/install-kubectl/#before-you-begin) of your cluster, on an
     administrative system.
 - The [Helm package manager](https://helm.sh/) v3.0.0 or newer on the same administrative system.
-- A Netdata Cloud account with a Space to claim the cluster to.
+- A Netdata Cloud account with a Space to connect the cluster to.

 ## Deploy Netdata on your Kubernetes Cluster